 Beyond the meeting we also undertake user research, where we identify if the ‘real world problem’ identified by the founders is a genuine problem others encounter.
 We use a combination of onsite, email, phone and in-person surveys.
 Our job is to go out and validate (or falsify) the assumptions on which the business is looking to be founded.

 So ask yourself what assumptions are you building a business on, because it’s these assumptions that you want to test early on.
 You should be able to distill these down to a few key sentences, which I call “belief statements”.
 Then go and find out if others share your beliefs.

 Know where to talk to your niche markets

 A niche market is a group of people that already talk to one another (either in real-world or digital spaces) so they can do your marketing for you via word of mouth.

-You need to keep your launch super focussed.
+You need to keep your launch super focused.
 Know your early advocates by name and be regularly engaging with them on relevant social media.
-Each niche market will have a slightly different set of needs, therefore focussing on the needs of one niche will help you solve their specific problem.
+Each niche market will have a slightly different set of needs, therefore focusing on the needs of one niche will help you solve their specific problem.